 I am scheduled to visit an Expat friend in Dubai, leaving Sept 9.
 With the issues the US is currently having with Syria, should I still go?

-I agree with Miss H And here are some other tips for your trip http://safety.worldnomads.com/united-arab-emirates Phil at the safetythub read more »about 1 year ago
+I agree with Miss H And here are some other tips for your trip http://safety.worldnomads.com/united-arab-emirates Phil at the safetythub read more »over 1 year ago

 Malika Dubai (part of the UAE) has a very low crime rate and it's very safe.
 It will be extremely hot when you visit (summer temperatures get to 50 Celsius).... read more »over 2 years ago

 Melvin, not much cause to worry about Dubai.... it's Middle East-lite in many ways.
 Have a look at this previous answer to a similar question, which explains... read more »over 2 years ago

 Is it safe to travel to UAE at the moment im going to visit my frind next week but is war about to start?

 "ladygaga" (by the way, love your music, but who knew you lived in Tewkesbury!)
-Dubai, Abu Dhabi and the other emirates are possibly the most politically sta... read more »over 2 years ago
+Dubai, Abu Dhabi and the other emirates are possibly the most politically sta... read more »almost 3 years ago